silverswedlund/sylvarus-mkdocs/docs/gods/orakothros/index.md

   Your browser does not support the audio element.
 </audio>

 "1.
-God of War | God of War OST.mp4"
+God of War | God of War OST"

 ---